citicashio/citicash/README.md

 config](utils/conf/sumokoind.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to sumo-wallet-cli, and possibly sumokoind, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to citicash-wallet-cli, and possibly sumokoind, if you get crashes refreshing.

 ## Internationalization